Cozy up to a mug of spicy maple cinnamon hot chocolate, made from scratch! Jump to recipe.

 As this year of changes nears its close, looking at holiday parties on the agenda and snow in the forecast, I could think of nothing more fitting than cozying up with a steamy mug of homemade spicy maple cinnamon hot chocolate and celebrating a year where we let go of some of the hustle and gained a little simplicity.

-This is a spicy, lightly sweet hot chocolate with hints of maple, cinnamon, chili powder, and cayenne.
+This maple-sweetened cinnamon hot chocolate has spicy hints chili powder and cayenne.
 The subtle heat builds slowly from sip to sip.
 I love the interplay of sweetness and spice, and find that this is a wonderfully warm and fortifying drink for bracing winter days.

 - 2 1/2 cups whole milk